mario-areias/blog/content/post/dom4j-xml-injection.md

 [dom4j](https://dom4j.github.io/) is a well known java library to process and generate XML files.

-In version [2.1.1](https://github.com/dom4j/dom4j/releases/tag/version-2.1.1) they fixed an issue regarding a [XML injection on the element and attribute names](https://github.com/dom4j/dom4j/issues/48).
+In version [2.1.1](https://github.com/dom4j/dom4j/releases/tag/version-2.1.1) they fixed an issue regarding a [XML injection on element and attribute names](https://github.com/dom4j/dom4j/issues/48).

 Prior to this version, the values of the elements were properly sanitized, but not the element itself.
 Same for attribute names.
 Let me show an example with a test